-- Substantial state investments in our P-12 education system over the past several biennia. - Systemic reform in the how the state organizes work to support children and families with the creation of the Department of Children, Youth, and Families. - A philosophical change in our system of accountability and support from "shame and blame" under No Child Left Behind (NCLB) to a model of "identify and support" under the Every Student Succeeds Act (ESSA) and state systems of support - Consensus among policy makers, educators, and stakeholders about the urgent need to address systemic challenges that lead to inequitable outcomes for our students. - The College Bound Scholarship program demonstrates that early commitment to the State Need Grant to provide financial assistance for postsecondary education can lead to greater success in K-12 and greater likelihood of college attendance. - We have also seen promising work connecting to careers through "Grow Our Own" programs to encourage students of color to become teachers and programs like CorePlus that link high school students directly to career pathways.
+- Substantial state investments in our P-12 education system over the past several biennia. - Systemic reform in the how the state organizes work to support children and families with the creation of the Department of Children, Youth, and Families. - A system of accountability designed to identify and support schools based on need.
+A philosophical change in our system of accountability and support from "shame and blame" under No Child Left Behind (NCLB) to a model of "identify and support" under the Every Student Succeeds Act (ESSA) and state systems of support

+- Consensus among policy makers, educators, and stakeholders about the urgent need to address systemic challenges that lead to inequitable outcomes for our students. - The College Bound Scholarship program demonstrates that early commitment to the State Need Grant to provide financial assistance for postsecondary education can lead to greater success in K-12 and greater likelihood of college attendance. - We have also seen promising work connecting to careers through "Grow Our Own" programs to encourage students of color to become teachers and programs like CorePlus that link high school students directly to career pathways.